-All signage affixed to sign monuments (monument signs) shall consist of solid individual letters and symbols made of anodized aluminum or similar materials or shall consist of individual illuminated self-contained letters and symbols made of anodized aluminum or similar materials with translucent plastic faces.
+All signage affixed to sign monuments (monument signs) shall consist of solid individual letters and symbols made of corrosion-resistant materials such as anodized aluminum, powder coated aluminum, galvanized steel, or shall consist of individual illuminated self-contained letters and symbols made of anodized aluminum or similar materials with translucent plastic faces.
 Signs may also consist of routed face signs.
 Painted signs are prohibited.
 Signs with exposed neon or exposed florescent tubes or light bulbs are prohibited.